 (b) subject to clause (c), below, at the end of each Summer Period, a Performance Payment, which shall be equal to (a) 0.4 times the Fixed Charge; plus (b) the sum of Imbalance Energy Charges incurred by Owner during the Summer Period as a direct result of an Incremental Dispatch Notice issued by the ISO that reduces the Requested MW from the quantity previously requested in a Dispatch Notice reflected in a Final Hour-Ahead Schedule; less (c) (i) the amount of any refunds due the ISO pursuant to Section 5.1; (ii) the Non-Performance Payment Offset calculated pursuant to Section 9.2; and (iii) the Unavailability Payment Offset calculated pursuant to Section 9.3.

-for purposes of Summer Period 2001 if the Commercial Operation Date is later than June 1, 2001 the Summer Period 2001 shall commence on the COD.
-If the COD occurs on or prior to June 15, 2001, the Summer Period 2001 shall be extended into November, 2001, day for day, by the number of days from and including June 1 to the COD.
-Under such circumstances, (i) the Monthly Payment for June, 2001, under clause (a), above, will be reduced by an amount equal to the product of the Monthly Payment times (x / y), where “x” is the number of days from and including June 1 to the COD and “y” is thirty (30); and (ii) a Monthly Payment will be made for November, 2001, which will be equal to the reduction made from the June 2001 Monthly Payment.
-If the COD occurs after June 15, 2001, the Monthly Payment under clause (a), above, for the month in which the COD occurs will be reduced by an amount equal to the product of the Monthly Payment times (a / b), where “a” is the number of days from the start of the month to the COD and “b” is the number of days in the month; and the Performance Payment for Summer Period 2001 shall be calculated as provided in clause (b), above, but the product of 0.4 times the Fixed Charge shall be reduced by multiplying such product times the fraction (c / d), where “c” is the number of days from and including the COD to and including October 31, 2001 and “d” is one hundred and fifty-three (153).
+for purposes of Summer Period 2002, if the Commercial Operation Date is later than June 1, 2002, the Summer Period 2002 shall commence on the COD.

 If this Agreement is terminated by either Party during a Summer Period pursuant to Section 12.3, the Performance Payment for such Summer Period shall be calculated as provided in clause (b), above, but the product of 0.4 times the Fixed Charge shall be reduced by multiplying such product times the fraction (e / f), where “e” is the number of days from and including the day on which the Summer Period began to and including the day on which notice of termination is given under such Section 12.3 and “f” is one hundred and fifty-three (153).

 (e) The Performance Payment shall be included in the Final Summer Period Invoice.
 The Performance Payment shall be invoiced as provided in Section 10.5.